 Also of interest is that Greenville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Greenville who are college-educated is close to the national average for all communities of 21.84%: 17.35% of the adults in Greenville have a bachelor's degree or advanced degree.
+The education level of Greenville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.35% of adults 25 and older in Greenville have a college degree.

 The per capita income in Greenville in 2010 was $17,669, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
 This equates to an annual income of $70,676 for a family of four.